HaniMoudarres/DS3001-SP26/README.md

 ## Files

-- `assignment_programming.ipynb` – Solutions for HW 1 Question 2
+- `assignment_programming.ipynb` – Solutions for HW 1 Q2 and Q1 parts 3 & 4
+- `Homework 1 Question 1.csv` - Solutions for HW 1 Question 1
 - `README.md` – This file

 ## How to run